German Studies (GERST)

 Distribution Requirements: (ALC-AS, FLOPI-AS), (CA-AG, LA-AG)

-Prerequisites: GERST 2000 or placement by examination (placement score and CASE).
+Prerequisites: GERST 2000 or equivalent, or placement by examination.
 Students must take one of the following courses as a prerequisite for Study Abroad in a German-speaking country: GERST 2020, GERST 2040, or GERST 2060.
+This course counts toward the German Studies Minor.

 Distribution Requirements: (ALC-AS, FLOPI-AS), (CA-AG, LA-AG)